variablenix/PKGBUILDs/openldap/README.md

 # OpenLDAP PKGBUILD

-This OpenLDAP PKGBUILD is the build from the Arch [core] repo.
+This is the build from the Arch [core] repo.
 The difference with this build is it enables the following additional modules:

 1. auditlog  (logging)
 2. accesslog (logging)